RonanAlmeida/StudentAdminSystem/README.md

 # StudentAdminSystem
-Windows App that allows an admin to manage student information
+Windows App that allows an allows teachers to edit, add & delete student information within a classroom.